Rohit-RST/git-for-devops/clonning.md

 This is new features to mearge any file into the branch

+Oh Ok